Here’s How Your Trade QuantumScape Corporation (QS) Aggressively Right Now

 QS’s Market Performance

-QS stocks went down by -25.23% for the week, with a monthly drop of -22.94% and a quarterly performance of -59.95%.
-The volatility ratio for the week stands at 13.33% while the volatility levels for the past 30 days are set at 12.78% for QuantumScape Corporation.
-The simple moving average for the period of the last 20 days is -18.15% for QS stocks with a simple moving average of 16.22% for the last 200 days.
+QS stocks went up by 7.20% for the week, with a monthly jump of 1.82% and a quarterly performance of -49.84%.
+The volatility ratio for the week stands at 8.28% while the volatility levels for the past 30 days are set at 12.00% for QuantumScape Corporation.
+The simple moving average for the period of the last 20 days is -5.54% for QS stocks with a simple moving average of 28.64% for the last 200 days.

 Analysts’ Opinion of QS